ucsb-cs48-s20/project-s1-t3-expense/team/STATUS.md

 Support that would be helpful from course staff to completing MVP
 * Lab/lecture on mongoDB (maybe based on how to connect mongo in the code and save data to the database)

+## Support for future iterations
+* How to invite other users (via urls, emails, etc.) and connect them to a group